 Below is a style analysis of epitome by editing.

 Epitome reduces a composition by taking away from style but keeping essential content.
 This will (to some degree) be from the writer's point of view.
 So the best way is to model the exercise as I did below.
-I have highlighted in blue and struck through all "padding" of style and kept the essential content.
+I have highlighted in blue and

 I have not, however, added coherence strategies, for lack of time.
 Only in a few cases did I show coherence by adding bracketed words [ ] in the text.